adarshhalan/PML_Project/PML_Project.md

-### We see that the accuracy is 99.95 % i.e. out ofsample error is 0.05%.
+### Random forest split data into 500 trees and 7 variables were tried at each split.
+We see that the accuracy is 99.95 % i.e. out ofsample error is 0.05% and Pvalue nearly zero.
 We also see that the random forest is a better model than Clasiification Trees model.

 ### Lets predict the outcome on the testing set (given data) using the above model(Random Forest)